 The Essentials for Hiking on Snowdon

 So you’re feeling adventurous and you’ve set your sights on conquering Snowdon – a worthy goal indeed.
 But before you set off, it’s important to think very carefully about how you’re going to ascend the mountain and what you need to complete the challenge safely.
-Snowdon’s hugely popular among visitors, more than 100,000 of whom scale the mountain every year.
+Snowdon’s hugely popular among visitors, hundreds of thousands of whom scale the mountain every year.

 If you’re in reasonably good physical condition, you shouldn’t have too much trouble reaching Snowdon’s summit on foot.
 Nevertheless, proper preparation is still essential – so here’s a quick guide to what you’ll need to bear in mind when you’re hiking up Snowdon.